Understanding United Parcel Service's Unusual Options Activity | Benzinga

 Understanding United Parcel Service's Unusual Options Activity

-Shares of United Parcel Service (NYSE:UPS) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $193.69.
+On Monday, shares of United Parcel Service (NYSE:UPS) saw unusual options activity.
+After the option alert, the stock price moved down to $191.9.

 - Trade Type: CALL